cornelius/awesome-open-source/README.md

 ## History

 * [Revolution OS](https://www.youtube.com/watch?v=jw8K460vx1c) - Documentary film about the history of free software, open source, and Linux from 2001
+* [A Brief History of Free, Open Source Software and Its Communities](https://ieeexplore.ieee.org/document/9353517) - Short overview of early open source communities and foundations

 ---